|Position:||Director of Strategic Communications (MBB, M/W TEN, M/W GOLF, M SOC)|

 Tyler Koonce joined UMKC Athletics in June 2016 as the Director of Strategic Communications.
-He serves as the lead spokesperson for the athletics department and is the primary contact for the Roos men's basketball, men's soccer and men's and women's golf programs.
+He serves as the lead spokesperson for the athletics department and is the primary contact for the Roos men's basketball, men's soccer and men's and women's golf and tennis programs.

 Koonce returned to Kansas City after working at Mizzou Athletics as an Assistant Director of Strategic Communications.
 He served as the primary media contact for the women's basketball and women's golf programs and as a secondary contact for the football team.
 He contributed to internal and external communication, social media outreach, statistical generation and dealings with the media for each respective program, with all spending considerable time in national top 25 polls in 2015-16.